aospapp/aosp/external/arm-trusted-firmware/docs/plat/arm/fvp/index.rst

    similar to the ``FVP_HW_CONFIG_DTS`` option, but it directly specifies the HW_CONFIG blob instead of the DTS file.
 This option is useful to override the default HW_CONFIG selected by the build system.

+-  ``FVP_GICR_REGION_PROTECTION``: Mark the redistributor pages of inactive/fused CPU cores as read-only.
+The default value of this option is ``0``, which means the redistributor pages of all CPU cores are marked as read and write.

 Booting Firmware Update images
 ------------------------------